 Cats are avid groomers, but if you start to notice your cat paying particular attention to her ears, then you may be dealing with ear mites in cats.
 How do cats get ear mites?
+And the big question - how do you treat eat mites in cats?

-Ear mites in cats aren’t just a nuisance, if not treated properly, they can leave lasting damage.
+Ear mites in cats and dogs aren’t just a nuisance, if not treated properly, they can leave lasting damage.
 Unlike other common pests, like fleas on cats, you probably won’t see mites on your cat because they are just too small.

-What are Ear Mites in Cats?
+All About Ear Mites in Cats

-So what are these invisible pests that have taken over your cat’s ears?
 Ear mites are parasites, scientifically named Otodectes cynotis.

 They thrive in moist, dark, and warm environments which is why your cat’s ears are the perfect home for ear mites to flourish.